 Now, onto the cleaning.
 Turn off the BBQ and let it cool down a little.
 We don't want to burn ourselves.
 Then, grab a pair of waterproof and heat-resistant gloves - preferably ones that go up to your elbow.
 With your trusty wire brush, you should be able to brush any charred debris from the grill and inside.
 Disconnect the gas once you're happy.

 Hopefully, by now, your BBQ is a little cooler.
 With this, why not remove some components if they need a bit of extra care?
 For the inside, get a tool (whether scraper, wool pad or wire brush) and get rid of the rest of the debris.
 If you're still not satisfied, this is where the cleaner could come in.
 Ensure the BBQ is dry before reassembly.

 Tip: BBQ-friendly wire brushes should be regularly inspected and inspected.
 Why?
 This is because the bristles can become loose after a cleaning.
 Then, possibly, these bristles find their way into a burger and make someone ill.

 1. Firstly – you should start with the base.
 For this, you need to brush out any remaining ash or debris from inside the base.
-Then, wash the inside of the base with some soap and a steel wood pad.
-If you’re struggling with grease, try a plant-based cleaner alongside a cookbox scraper.
+Then, wash the inside of the base with some soap and a steel wool pad.
+If you’re struggling with grease, try a plant-based cleaner like the EcoGurus All-Purpose cleaner alongside a cookbox scraper.
 That should do it.

 2. Next, you can tackle the outside with a microfibre cloth — with some soap.
 Rinse with water.